VonHeikemen/nvim-light/README.md

 * [Vim As Your Editor - Horizontal Movements](https://youtu.be/5JGVtttuDQA)
 * [Vim As Your Editor - Vertical Movements](https://www.youtube.com/watch?v=KfENDDEpCsI)

-> Note: if you see a video from ThePrimeagen called "0 to LSP" ignore the part were he configures the plugin called `lsp-zero`.
-That plugin has changed a lot since the video was released.
-And also, the plugin manager he uses is no longer mantained.

 ## Learn the basics of lua and Neovim's api

 This configuration was created using a scripting language called `lua`, I highly recommend that you learn the syntax of this language.
 Learn just enough to know what is valid.
 Here are a couple resources: